 There was a notable divide in the six coffee machines we tested.
 Three were built to appease coffee connoisseurs and the other three were built for those who just want a cup of morning joe.
-The Technivorm – Moccamaster definitely belong in the former category.
-This difference was not only evident in cost, but design and coffee brewed.
+The Technivorm – Moccamaster definitely belongs in the former category.
+This difference was not only evident in cost, but design and taste.

 Costing $307 at our last check, this maker has the price tag and delicate design that elevates it from the everyday brand.
 We really enjoyed using this coffee machine and drinking the coffee it produced.
-It narrowly missed being named our runner up because of the bitterness of the coffee.
+It narrowly missed being named our runner-up because of the bitterness of the coffee it brewed.

 The Hamilton Beach – 49980A

-Not only is the Hamilton Beach the cheapest coffee maker on our list, but it also offers a single serve option.
-Researching the concept of a single serve option was super appealing but once it made its way to our office, this feature was only used for testing.
-The Hamilton Beach came in last place in our taste tests and scored low for the strength of coffee.
+Not only is the Hamilton Beach the cheapest coffee maker on our list, but it also offers a single-serve option.
+The Hamilton Beach came in last place in our taste tests and scored low for the poor strength of the coffee.
 This coffee maker was not made for satisfying a refined palette; it was made for practicality.

 The Bunn – NHS Velocity Brew

 None of the other coffee makers had any notable flaws that would prevent us from recommending a purchase other than the Bunn – NHS Velocity Brew.
-Using the Bunn is the opposite of straightforward, which is a huge draw back.
+Using the Bunn is the opposite of straightforward.

 When you start your day, a complicated coffee maker is the last thing you want to deal with.
 The instruction manual was practically useless.
 We had to watch several YouTube tutorials to even get the brewing started.
-When first setting up the Bunn coffee maker you are required to fill multiple pots of water into the maker, but without warning once you over fill waver starts spilling from the bottom.
-After making a huge mess and finally settling that we were ready to go we hesitantly hit the start button one more time.
+When first setting up the Bunn coffee maker, you are required to fill multiple pots of water into the maker.
+It’s easy to overfill without warning, which results in water spilling from the bottom.
+After making a huge mess, we hesitantly hit the start button.
 Both filling and emptying the water reservoir is an ordeal.
 To empty it, you have to pick it up, carry it to the sink and hold the entire machine upside down.
 This led to the assumption that most Bunn users probably don’t clean their coffee maker often.

 The bottom line

-The OXO not only had us racing to the office in the morning, it also revamped our countertop.
+The OXO not only had us racing to get that first sip in the morning, it also revamped our countertop.
 The space is no longer covered in coffee grounds or puddles of coffee from a poorly designed machine.
-The coffee area is tidy because every part of the OXO is doing exactly what it was designed to do, and looking super cool while doing it.
+The coffee area is tidy because every part of the OXO is doing exactly what it was designed to do and looking super cool while doing it.

 Top Pick: OXO - On Barista Brain